intel/DML/_sources/documentation/introduction_docs/introduction.rst.txt

 *******************

--  Library doesn’t work with Dedicated WQs for the accelerator, but uses shared ones only.
+-  Library does not work with Dedicated WQs for the accelerator, but uses shared ones only.
--  Library doesn’t have API for the hardware path configuration.
+-  Library does not have API for the hardware path configuration.
--  Library doesn’t support Hardware execution path on Windows OS.
+-  Library does not support Hardware execution path on Windows OS.
 -  Library is not developed for kernel mode usage.
 It is user level driver library.

 Library APIs
 ************